ahaitech/ahaitech.github.io/moneybox/faq.md

-### What i have to do, When i am seeing red error message?
+### What i have to do?
+When i am getting red error message?
   1. Sign Out from the application
   2. Click the refresh button in the browser
   3. Sign In to the application